What is squatting?

 The offence carries a maximum penalty of six months in prison, a £5,000 fine or both.

-If your home or a neighbour’s home has been taken over by squatters If you have squatters in your home, you should call the police.
+If squatters have taken over your home or a neighbour’s home If you have squatters in your home, you should call the police.

 If you are a squatter and have nowhere to live, the local council may be able to assist you in finding somewhere to stay.